Tech Articles

 All of Signiant’s Products Are Built on the Same Powerful Technology Platform.

-It’s a platform that companies like Disney, Fox, the NFL, and many others rely on to securely move their files.
+Companies like Disney, Fox, the NFL, and many others rely on the Signiant Platform to securely move their files.
 The combined technological features of this platform focus on acceleration, reliability, security and scale-out management.
 Together they enable any size file of any type to be sent over any distance quickly, reliably and securely.

 Acceleration